StarfruitCarambola/Tower-Defense/README.md

 # Tower-Defense
-Tower Defense Github
+By Raymond Kwok

-First time learning Unity and C++
+First time learning Unity and C++ with a friend of mine.

-Used Brackey's YouTube video to help learn https://www.youtube.com/watch?v=beuoNuK2tbk&list=PLPV2KyIb3jR4u5jX8za5iU1cqnQPmbzG0
+https://www.youtube.com/watch?v=beuoNuK2tbk&list=PLPV2KyIb3jR4u5jX8za5iU1cqnQPmbzG0
+We used Brackey's YouTube video to help learn and guide us through the project (Link ^) In addition, we added our own features to help our project stand out like the types of turrents and their effects on the gameplay

+Load up the project on Unity and enjoy